-The basic requirements that all accommodation rental providers should abide by are:
+The basic requirements that all accommodation rental providers – businesses and individuals – should abide by are:

-If you are unsure whether a marketing or business practice of cross-border accommodation providers comply with the basic consumer protection requirements, contact ECC Ireland with your question here.
+If you are unsure whether a marketing or business practice of cross-border accommodation providers complies with the basic consumer protection requirements, contact ECC Ireland with your question here.